- What is Organisation Design?

 Dräger is a pharma technology company based out of Germany.
 Its leadership model, WeLEAD, captures the guiding principles for leadership and collaboration.
 “The WeLEAD model was developed with the employee in mind.
 At the core of the model is “I build trust”.
 At Dräger, we treat each other with respect.
 Trust is given, and remains as we consistently do what we say.
 WeLEAD summarizes the expectations of our managers and allows us to collaborate more successfully by enabling each other to deliver results which create value for our customers, all while embracing our diversity”.

 The model is based on a strong value for the organisation (trust) and a number of performance areas that can be evaluated for each leader within the organisation.

 Royal DSM is a dutch-based chemical company active in health, nutrition and materials.
 The DSM Leadership Model specifies the behaviour DSM expects from its leaders and people managers.
 The model provides a common vision and language for leadership at DSM.

 Developed in 2012, the model has a dedicated section in its annual report in terms of application within the organisation.

 Healthcare Leadership College Leadership Model

 Singapore’s Healthcare Leadership College has developed a competency-based model of Leadership to support government-led challenges of healthcare development.
-The results is the One Healthcare Leadership Model, which adopts a wheel representation with Values at the core, personal qualities as a second circle and a number of competencies organised in three focus areas (referred by the ONE acronym).
+The result is the One Healthcare Leadership Model, which adopts a wheel representation with Values at the core, personal qualities as a second circle and a number of competencies organised in three focus areas (referred to by the ONE acronym).

 Merck Good Leadership Model